Math functions¶

 Warning

 arguments have the same type.
-Write clamp(a, b, c)
+Write clamp(a, b, c), not au::clamp(a, b, c): the latter will

 frequently result in the right overload not being found.